99TravelSafe.com

 2 – Preparing and Planning for Safe Travel

-Preparing And Planning For Travel
+Preparing And Planning For Safe Travel

 MAKE two photocopies of your passport, visas, airline tickets, driving license, insurance policies and medical certificates, leave one copy with your family or friends or better still SCAN these documents and e-mail them to your own web based e-mail account so that you can access them at any time and from anywhere!